Donor Funded Scholarships

 Charles Wert India-Illinois Scholarship

-The Charles Wert India-Illinois Scholarship Fund provides financial support to Illinois students for study abroad in India and Indian students wishing to study at Illinois.
+The Charles Wert India-Illinois Scholarship Fund provides financial support to Illinois students studying abroad in India and Indian students wishing to study at Illinois.
 The program reflects the donor’s strong interest in fostering interactions between Illinois and institutions in India.

 Earl & Janice Kellogg International Award